 This study makes four important contributions to the literature on LLC.
 First, the longitudinal nature of the WNSLAE data allowed for an estimate of growth during the first-year of college and controls for students' self-selection into the experimental or control groups.
 Second, the critical thinking module of the Collegiate Assessment of Academic Proficiency allowed for an objective measure compared to previous studies that use students' self-reports.
 Third, this was the first multi-institution LLC study to include liberal arts colleges in the sample.
 LLCs at liberal arts colleges did not demonstrate a differential impact compared with LLCs at regional and research universities on students' growth in critical thinking.
 Finally, post hoc analysis did not demonstrate conditional differences of LLC impact between students background, institutional characteristics, or the degree of faculty and peer interaction.

 College, Critical Thinking, Living-Learning, Program Evaluation, Residence Halls, Self-Selection

 Includes bibliographical references (pages 95-109).

 Copyright 2011 Andrew John Borst

 Borst, Andrew John.
-"Evaluating academic and student affairs partnerships: the impact of living-learning communities on the development of critical thinking skills in college freshmen." doctoral dissertation, University of Iowa, 2011.
+"Evaluating academic and student affairs partnerships: the impact of living-learning communities on the development of critical thinking skills in college freshmen."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.